 What is the most inspiring thing you’ve read or watched recently?

 This is very cheesy, but I often find a lot of inspiration in children’s cartoons and movies.
 I think there is something about Disney or Ghibli and their simple messages like “be kind to people” or “if you try and learn, and you fail, then you get up again.”
 I think those can be quite inspiring in a pure and innocent way.

 The messages that we as adults don’t tend to pay attention to anymore.

 Finally, if you could have anything in the world, what would you pick as a starter, main and dessert?

 I am half Japanese and half Brazilian.
 My two favourite things are Japanese food and Brazilian food.
 I would definitely have Pão de queijo or Pastel as a starter.
 These are Brazilian snacks.
 Then I would have a Kaeseki, which is a traditional Japanese main dish.
 This is essentially made up of a few little meals, which is kind of cheating but it is the main meal.
 For dessert, I would definitely have an ice-cream sundae.

 At Attest we love helping clients drive growth within their organisations in a faster, more effective way than ever thought possible.
-To make this a reality, Renata and the ACE team are at the forefront of making sure that our clients squeeze all of the truly useful stuff out of their consumer research.
+To make this a reality, Renata and the Customer Research Team are at the forefront of making sure that our clients squeeze all of the truly useful stuff out of their consumer research.
 Whether you’re an existing customer looking to launch a new project, or are looking to use Attest for the first time, get in touch with us to find out more.